Improved dimension dependence of a proximal algorithm for sampling: Improved complexity bounds of proximal sampling for semi-smooth potential

 \begin{lemma} Assume the output of Algorithm \ref{alg:rgo} follows $ \hat \pi^{X|Y} (\cdot|y)$ that can achieve for $~\forall ~y$, and suppose the target distribution $\nu \propto \exp(-f)$ is log-concave, then $W_2( \hat \mu_T , \mu_T ) \le \zeta T. $ \end{lemma}

 We next establish the complexity bounds of our algorithm in three settings, with strongly convex, convex, and non-convex potentials.
 The idea of proof is simple.
 Assume we iterate $T$ times in Algorithm \ref{algo:AlternatingSampler}.
 If the desired final error is $\delta$, then we choose the RGO accuracy $\zeta = \Theta(\delta / T)$ by the above lemmas to ensure the accumulated error is small.
 Plugging the corresponding step size $\eta$ by Theorem \ref{thm:rgo} or \ref{thm:rgo_w2} into Theorem \ref{thm:proximal_convergence} gives the final results.
-The detailed proofs are in Appendix \ref{sec:main_result_proof}.
+The detailed proofs are in \S\ref{sec:main_result_proof}. \fan{Although our results in this section are with respect to TV / $W_2$, we extend them to the $\chi^2$-divergence setting in \S \ref{sec:convegence_chi}.}